digiscot/digiscot-website/pages/milo.md

 #### Can we export reports to Word, PDF etc.?

-Exporting reports in from Salesforce to Word etc. is possible, but currently requires a separate app called Conga.
+Exporting reports in from Salesforce to Word etc. is possible, but currently requires a separate app called **Conga Composer**.
 We are currently investigating TSI requirements for exporting data to identify the best solution.
 As noted above, all reports can be exported to Excel.

 ### When will TSIs migrate to the new system?

 The system rebuild has been underway since December.
-We are currently on track to have the new system available by the end of May 2015.
+We are currently on track to have the new system available by the **end of May 2015**.

 #### Will there be any downtime during migration?